OcMalde/fuse-phylotree/README.md

   -h, --help            show this help message and exit --output_directory OUTPUT_DIRECTORY
                         output directory name
+  --iter ITER           Number of times the whole module evolution inference will be performed, ie: module tree inference; their corrections; DGS reconciliation (default: 10)
+  --ml_thres ML_THRES   Module length thresold: minimum module length, shorter modules will be systematically filtered out (default: 5)
+  --pres_fthr PRES_FTHR
+                        Sets the presence frequency threshold for modules.
+A module is considered present at a given gene only if its presence frequency is strictly greater than (>) the specified threshold.
+Default: 0.0.
+  --gain_fthr GAIN_FTHR
+                        Sets the gained frequency threshold for modules.
+A module is considered gained at a given gene only if its gain frequency is strictly greater than (>) the specified threshold.
+                        Default: 0.0.
+  --lost_fthr LOST_FTHR
+                        Sets the lost frequency threshold for modules.
+A module is considered lost at a given gene only if its lost frequency is strictly greater than (>) the specified threshold.
+                        Default: 0.0.
   --species_tree SPECIES_TREE
                         Species tree to use as a support for the reconciliations (WARNING, must correspond to the taxid use in the other files !)
-  --infer_gene_tree INFER_GENE_TREE
-                        Infer gene tree to use as a support for the pastML and DGS reconciliation inference (WARNING, user should check it and reroot it - we advise to only use it if you know what you are doing !)
+  --infer_gene_tree     Infer gene tree to use as a support for the pastML and DGS reconciliation inference (WARNING, user should check it and reroot it - we advise to only use it if you know what you
+                        are doing !)
   --plma_file PLMA_FILE
+                        Paloma-D output file (.agraph format, .dot, or .oplma format) --user_pastml_csv USER_PASTML_CSV
+                        PastML full input file, corresponding full custom states to use for the different sequence id (.csv format); eg, header: 'id,P59509,P999999', data: 'XP_012810820.2,1,0' or
+                        'NP_001278744.1,0,,' ; unknown states (empty) will be inferred based on known states; sequence id will be converted to fit the reconcilied gene tree ids;
-                        Paloma-2 output file (.agraph format, .dot, or .oplma format) --reconc_domains      Do a DGS reconciliation with known modules (pfam / prosite)
+  --reconc_domains      Do a DGS reconciliation with known modules (pfam / prosite) ; not tested --paloma_args PALOMA_ARGS
+                        Custom arguments to pass to paloma-D (e.g, --paloma_args "--thr 5 --min-size 5")
+  --phyml_args PHYML_ARGS
+                        Custom arguments to pass to PhyML for module trees inference (e.g, --phyml_args "--model JTT") --treefix_args TREEFIX_ARGS
+                        Custom arguments to pass to TreeFix for gene-modules (e.g, --treefix_args "--niter 100 -D 1 -L 1" - corresponds to options inside -E from treefix or to --niter)
+  --raxml_args RAXML_ARGS
+                        Custom arguments to pass to RaxML (for TreeFix) for gene-modules (e.g, --raxml_args "-m PROTGAMMAJTT" - corresponds at options inside -e from treefix)
+  --seadog_args SEADOG_ARGS
+                        Custom arguments to pass to SEADOG-MD (e.g, --seadog_args "--DD 5 --DL 1 --DTA 20 --GD 2 --GL 1")
+  --pastml_args PASTML_ARGS
+                        Custom arguments to pass to PastML (e.g, --pastml_args "--prediction_method ACCTRAN -m JTT") --itol                Upload directly on my itol account (need --itol_api and --itol_project_name) --itol_api ITOL_API   User iTOL api key for batch upload --itol_project_name ITOL_PROJECT_NAME
+                        iTOL project name where to upload
 ```

 >**:warning: Infering the gene tree using the pipeline option ```--infer_gene_tree```** When running the analysis without a gene tree as input (with ```--infer_gene_tree INFER_GENE_TREE```), a default rooted tree will be generated (note that you must explicitly include the keyword ```INFER_GENE_TREE``` as the parameter for this option to confirm that you intend to perform this step).
 However, for optimal results, **it is strongly recommended to infer a properly rooted gene tree prior to analysis and use it as the input for the gene_tree option**.
 The gene phylogenetic tree serves as a critical template for the entire analysis, thus it is essential that a reliable and accurately rooted gene tree is prepared and utilized.